Spills, Leaks & Odors

 Remove any contaminated clothing immediately and flush all areas of bodily contact with copious amounts of water.
 This should take place while someone else makes the appropriate phone calls and in a safe location.

-Ensure that medical assistance is obtained for those injured or exposed (safety shower, medical attention, etc.).
+Ensure that medical assistance is obtained for those injured or exposed.
 Continue to rinse body contact areas with copious amounts of water for at least 15 minutes unless directed otherwise by appropriate emergency medical personnel (physician, nurse, paramedic, or emergency medical technician).

-Visit your campus Health Services or a local hospital for medical care and evaluation.
-If possible, take applicable Material Safety Data Sheets (MSDS) with you.
+Visit the Authorized Medical Provider for your campus for medical care and evaluation.
+If possible, take applicable Safety Data Sheets (SDSs) with you.

 Radiation release

 The Radiation Safety Procedures Manual gives detailed instructions on what to do in the event of a release involving radioactive material.
-Basic instructions include the following:
+Basic instructions include:

 Learn more about radiation safety